Compare Currency Cards

 Caxton cards give you all the perks of a travel card; pre-loadable currencies, no ATM* fees and contactless payment options with no hidden costs.
 Withdraw cash abroad for free and keep an eye on what you're spending on their handy app.
 Caxton offer three different card options, each with their own perks.

-Enjoy all of the above with their standard card or sign up to their Red membership for “awesome exchange rates and exclusive benefits” for just £5 a month.
-If you are planning on spending a substantial amount of money abroad, say, for instance, buying a property, their Caxton Premier card might be just what you need!
+Enjoy all of the above with their standard card or sign up to their Red membership for “awesome exchange rates and exclusive benefits” for just £8 a month.

 *Caxton do not charge ATM fees, but some overseas providers may do so.